 Laser Beam Expanders

-This is a supplementary section of the Laser Optics Resource Guide.
+This is Sections 5.1-5.5 of the Laser Optics Resource Guide.

-Laser beam expanders increase the diameter of a collimated input beam to a larger collimated output beam.
-Beam expanders are used in applications such as laser scanning, interferometry, and remote sensing.
+Laser beam expanders increase the diameter of a collimated input beam to a larger collimated output beam for applications such as laser scanning, interferometry, and remote sensing.
 Contemporary laser beam expanders are afocal systems developed from well-established optical telescope fundamentals.
 In such systems, the object rays enter parallel to the optical axis of the internal optics and exit parallel to them.
 This means that the entire system does not have a focal length.

 Optical telescopes, traditionally used to view distant objects such as celestial bodies in outer space, are divided into two types: refracting and reflecting.
 Refracting telescopes utilize lenses to refract, or bend, light, while reflecting telescopes utilize mirrors to reflect light.